azafly/azafly-web-gatsby/README.md

 - Create the new branch with a summary of the feature/fix and issue.
 For example 'TASK-2-Create-footer-link'
 - Create a pull request after the fix or feature is completed
+- Squash commits to keep history log lean.
 - Merge pull request only after approval
+- Monitor application for bugs and inconsistent behaviors.

 ### Deployment